stoneyield/stoneyield-docs/content/docs/protocol/transfer-restrictions.md

 ## Non-Transferable by Default

-sUSDC tokens maintain non-transferability unless the holding address receives explicit unlock.
+sUSD tokens maintain non-transferability unless the holding address receives explicit unlock.
 This restriction enforces at the contract level through a custom `_update()` override, which acts on every transfer attempt.

 Permitted cases:
 - Generation (`from == address(0)`)